DaveMielke/NBP/b2g/ui/doc/navigation.rst

 Input Areas
 -----------

+Pressing a cursor routing key brings the cursor to that character.
+If text has been selected then the selection is cleared.

+Pressing a cursor routing key together with the Dot8 key repositions the braille display such that the rendered portion of the current line starts with that character.
+This is a good way, for example, to read an indented block of related text.

 When a characer is typed (see `Typing`_), then:

 * If text hasn't been selected then the character is inserted just to the left